nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list --any -n alice -t friend` Lists out all contacts whose name is "alice" or who have the "friend" tag
 * `list --exact -n alice -t friend` Lists out all contacts whose name contain "alice" and who have tags that contain "friend"
 * `list --exact --any -n alice -t friend` Lists out all contacts whose name contain "alice" or who have tags that contain "friend"
+* `list --any -n alice -n bob` Lists out all contacts whose name contain either "alice" or "bob"
+* `list --any -b 8 -b 9` Lists out all contacts whose birthdays are either in August or September

 ### Event List Commands